Faridpur Durgapur: Language and religion

 In the 2011 census Hindus numbered 98,921 and formed 85.33% of the population in Durgapur Faridpur CD Block.
 Muslims numbered 16,105 and formed 13.89% of the population.
 Christians numbered 179 and formed 0.15% of the population.
 Others numbered 719 and formed 0.62% of the population.

+At the time of the 2011 census, 82.59% of the population spoke Bengali, 10.27% Hindi, and 5.93% Santali as their first language.

 Rural poverty

 As per poverty estimates obtained from household survey for families living below poverty line in 2005, rural poverty in Durgapur Faridpur CD Block was 28.84%.

 Economy

 Livelihood

 In Durgapur Faridpur CD Block in 2011, amongst the class of total workers, cultivators numbered 4,405 and formed 10.35% of the total workers, agricultural labourers numbered 11,969 and formed 29.83%, household industry workers numbered 1,044 and formed 2.60% and other workers numbered 22,704 and formed 56.59%.
 Total workers numbered 40,122 and formed 34.61% of the total population, and non-workers numbered 75,802 and formed 65.39% of the population.

 Coalmines are spread across the Andal, Pandaveswar, Raniganj, Jamuria, Barabani and Salanpur region, including municipal areas.
 Livelihood in this region is coal-centred.
 The mining area does not produce much of agricultural products.
 Overall work participation rate, and female work participation rate, in the mining area are low.
 Interestingly the work participation rate in the predominantly agricultural rural areas of erstwhile Bardhaman district is higher than in the predominantly urbanised mining area.
 Human development in the mining area does not at all look good.
 However, in the composite livelihood index the mining area performs much better than the non-mining areas of erstwhile Bardhaman district.
 The decadal (1991-2001) change in composition of workers shows the growing pressure of population growth, as well as of migrants from adjacent Jharkhand.
 Durgapur Faridpur is partly coal-mining area and partly agricultural area.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.